 Serving Suggestions

-Serve it simply with bread & butter pickles, quick pickled onions and a few slices of white bread with a little sweet & tangy BBQ sauce if you wish.
+Serve it simply with bread & butter pickles, quick pickled onions and a few slices of white bread with a little sweet & tangy BBQ sauce if you want to be saucy.
 Bright sides will contrast with the smoky flavorful meat.

 A fresh coleslaw is perfect because you can eat it on the side or put it on a brisket sandwich if you prefer.
 Baked beans, potato salad, and creamy macaroni salad are also great pairings.
 Keep the theme going by sipping a refreshing hot & smoky mezcal margarita.